 To make sure she was the right fit, I got Ali to be a co-pilot on one of the courses, and I watched how she interacted with everyone.
 Was she diligent?
 How did she handle a bit of a crisis?
-By 2014, she'd taken over the course and made it her own.
+By 2014, she'd taken over the course using the Psychotactics Training System.
 I've had clients who were keen to do the course with me, rather than Alison, especially at the transition point.
 But they too have found her to be an excellent teacher and have said so repeatedly.

 I have been nervous whenever I've handed out responsibility to someone else.